paulsuh/pytest-scenario-files/docs/source/responses_integration.rst

 handles it accordingly.
 Having both suffixes is just to make reading the data files easier for humans.

-A fixture with the name ``responses_native_file`` may be used to load a data file in the native Responses format.
-This fixture should have a string value that gives the filename containing the native Responses data.
-The search path for this file will be the same as for locating other files.
+If a fixture with a name that ends in ``_response`` or ``_responses`` has a string value, the string will be treated as the name of a file in the native Responses format.
+The contents of this file will be loaded into the ``psf_responses`` fixture using the Responses internal data file loading mechanism in addition to any other responses.
+The search path for locating this file will be the same as for other data files.
-The data in this file will be loaded into the ``psf_responses`` fixture using the Responses internal data file loading mechanism.

 .. code-block:: yaml